Paul Mitchell (American football)

 Paul Anthony Mitchell (August 10, 1920 – March 11, 2017) was an American football defensive end and tackle who played two seasons with the New York Yanks of the National Football League (NFL) and two seasons with the Los Angeles Dons of the All-America Football Conference (AAFC) and won a National Championship with the Minnesota Gophers in 1941.

 Biography

 Mitchell's parents had immigrated from Lithuania and Paul learned to speak English at school.

 Mitchell in 1946 as a rookie with the Los Angeles Dons.

 He played college football at the University of Minnesota where he was an All-American and had previously attended Edison High School in Minneapolis, Minnesota.
 At Minnesota he was named to many All-Big Ten and All American teams and was on the Minnesota '41 National Championship Team.
 He graduated with a Mechanical Engineering degree.
 He married Minnesota cheerleader and Miss Minnesota Ingrid Vallo, who also worked as a fashion model.

-Mitchell was drafted in the 2nd Round of the 1944 NFL Draft (12th overall) but went to serve as a Lieutenant in the Navy during World War II.
+Mitchell was drafted in the second round of the 1944 NFL Draft (12th overall).
+He went to serve as a Lieutenant in the Navy during World War II.